Some of the technical content on this site is only available in English.

 The unit view also allows you to view specific unit activity.
 You can tell which unit you're currently operating in via the unit-specific breadcrumb indicator at the top of the screen.

-The Vacant status is displayed on units that have not been moved in.
+• Vacant: This status is displayed on units that have not been moved in.
 That's to say, no users or keys belong to the unit.
-Meanwhile, the Occupied status means that users have been added to the unit.

 Creating unit users